Project

 Actions #26

-Updated by ed fardos over 6 years ago
+Updated by ed fardos about 7 years ago

 I just observed the same problem with RT Systems software, so its not just chirp. factory reset, load older backup, hope its okay.
 If you use any software to program your ft1d, verify frequencies afterwards. a $20 sdr radio for your pc and gqrx app will show you which frequencies are off by as much as 5Khz. test your radio before you need it for safety.

-Updated by Paul Mills almost 5 years ago
+Updated by Paul Mills over 5 years ago

 It seems to me there are several open bugs that are all similar.
 Also appears that this also happens on more than one model.
 Does not seem to bother 70 cm frequencies, but all others are a problem, amount of offset varies.